xebialabs-community/xl-chatops-integrations/sample-bot/README.md

        - Applications/PetZoo
 ```

-Note that the bot accesses XL Deploy as the user configured in the configuration file and is only able to see those application that are accessible to the user.
+Note that the bot accesses XL Deploy as the user that is configured in the configuration file.
+The bot can only see the applications that are accessible to that user.

 You can also check the available environments: